 Sponsor a Child in Asia

 In Asia, we currently care for approximately 27,000 sponsored children in 149 SOS Children's Villages.
-Some of these children have joined an SOS Children's Village as a result of one of Asia's natural disasters in the last decade, including the Asian Tsunami and the Kashmir earthquake.
+Some of these children have joined an SOS Children's Village as a result of one of Asia's natural disasters in the last decade, including the Asian Tsunami, the Kashmir earthquake, and the 2013 typhoon in the Philippines.

 Please note that several of the SOS Children's Villages in Asia, particularly in India and Pakistan, are now self-sufficient with the generous support of local supporters and sponsors.
 In these Villages, supporters from the same country as the SOS Children's Village pay for child sponsorships and construction projects.
 We believe this is a positive step for our charity and it allows our work to develop in new areas.

-Following a devastating earthquake in Armenia in 1988, we constructed an SOS Children's Village for orphaned children in the town of Kotayk, just outside the area that had been destroyed and about 10 miles from the capital Yerevan.
+Following a devastating earthquake in Armenia in 1988, we constructed an SOS Children's Village for orphaned children in the town of Kotayk.
 A second Village later opened in Idjevan.

-At present SOS Children support over 9,600 people in Azerbaijan through two SOS Children’s Villages, one SOS Youth Home, one SOS Nursery School, one SOS Playbus and two SOS Family Strengthening Programmes.
+At present SOS Children support over 9,600 people in Azerbaijan through two SOS Children’s Villages, one SOS Youth Home, one SOS Nursery School, one SOS Playbus and two SOS Family Support Programmes.

 Our most recent SOS Children's Village in Kazakhstan was opened in 2004.
 We have three villages now in the country, including one in the capital Astana.